 How to Cope with Stress By Surfing the Moment

-SOUND | I’m easily overstimulated by sound, so silence is key for me.
+SOUND – Silence.
+I’m easily overstimulated by sound, so quiet is key for me.

-TASTE | I’ve found drinking tea rather than inhaling a bag of chips is the better option.
+TASTE – Chai Tea.
+I’ve found drinking tea rather than inhaling a bag of chips is the better option.
 But, oh my gosh… salty chips.

-SMELL | If you’re unfamiliar with Palo Santo, it’s considered a South American holy wood.
-I find the aroma spicy + earthy.
-I burn it every day — stressed or not.
+SMELL – Palo Santo.
+If you’re unfamiliar with Palo Santo, it’s a South American holy wood.
+I find the aroma spicy. earthy and so, so calming.
+I burn it every day stressed or not.

-TOUCH | Nothing beats curling-up with my dogs, Georgi + Bodhi.
-They’re the ultimate cure-all.
+TOUCH – My Dogs.
+Nothing beats curling-up with Georgi and Bodhi.
+They are the ultimate stress balls.